Joseph Webb House

 The Joseph Webb House is a historic Georgian-style house at 211 Main Street in Wethersfield, Connecticut.
-It was designated a National Historic Landmark for its significance as the location of the General George Washington/Rochambeau (French commander) five-day military conference held in 1781 during the American Revolutionary War that preceded the Siege of Yorktown, the last major battle of the war in North America.
-Washington, in his words, "lodged...at the house of Joseph Webb", on the May 17, 1781.
-Located in Old Wethersfield, the Joseph Webb House is owned by the Webb-Deane-Stevens Museum and serves as its headquarters.
+It was designated a National Historic Landmark for its significance as the location of the five-day military conference between George Washington and French commander Rochambeau in 1781 during the American Revolutionary War that preceded the Siege of Yorktown, the last major battle of the war.
+Washington lodged at the house of Joseph Webb on May 17, 1781 in Old Wethersfield.
+The Joseph Webb House is owned by the Webb-Deane-Stevens Museum and serves as its headquarters.
 The interior has been restored to an 18th-century appearance and the grounds feature a Colonial Revival garden and 19th-century barn in back.

-Originally built in 1752 for Joseph Webb, the house remained in the family until around 1820 when it was sold to Martin Welles.
-It remained in the Welles family until 1913 when it was purchased by a group of businessmen who intended to use it as an athenaeum or a library, but a lack of funds saw its resale to Wallace Nutting.
+The house was built in 1752 for Joseph Webb and remained in the family until around 1820, when it was sold to Martin Welles.
+It remained in the Welles family until 1913, when it was purchased by a group of businessmen who intended to use it as an athenaeum or a library, but a lack of funds led to its sale to Wallace Nutting.
 The house opened in 1916 as a part of Nutting's "Chain of Colonial Picture Houses".
 Nutting sold the house to the National Society of the Colonial Dames of America in 1919, who continue to operate it as a historic house museum.
-In 1996 and later in 2007, Nutting's murals and interpretive Colonial Revival elements were acknowledged and integrated with an exhibit showing his influence.
+Nutting's murals and interpretive Colonial Revival elements were integrated with an exhibit showing his influence in 1996.